2024 Q1 – Was that it for the Spring Season?

 The second rule is actually one I’m all for.
 Buyer agents need to have an agreement with their buyers before looking at homes.
 No more looky-loos….great!!
 And there will also be less bad/inexperienced agents because they have to show their experience upfront and fight for their value/commission now.
 Within this agreement will be a timeframe that the buyer and agent are committed to each other, a list of services/expectations AND an agreed upon commission (can be 0) that the buyer will pay their agent if the seller does not.
 I suspect that if a seller doesn’t offer a commission, buyers will simply request it within their offers and pay more to net the seller the same money.
 As long as their offer nets the seller the most money, sellers will be fine paying a buyer agent commission, whatever it is.

 So what will the new norm be?
 I don’t know!
-And frankly, it can’t be any worse than the last year has been, so let’s get on with it or I will be the next Realtor selling their house and going back to college for an advanced degree.
-(In fact, if anyone has specific knowledge/connections in the fields of neuroscience, neuropsychology or I/O Psychology, please let me know).
+And frankly, it can’t be any worse than the last year has been, so let’s get on with it.
 Some people think we will start modeling the European real estate market more.
 It’s likely the buyer agent commission norm will be closer to 2% in the near future, and I’m already seeing it trending to that.
 I’m pretty sure we will also see a lot of sellers trying to offer 1% or nothing in the short-term.
 But what will happen to buyer & seller agent commissions when it becomes a buyers market?
 As always, commissions are market driven and they will rise and fall with the market.
 We’ll see a bunch of “discount” or flat-fee buyer brokers like we did in the mid-late 2000’s (and then they may all go out of business again).
 Remember Assist-2-sell and Help-u-sell and IpayOne???
 Gone.
 Commissions have never been set….they’ve always been negotiable.
 That said, going lower than 2% will not be sustainable enough to offer good service, so if enough consumers insist on paying Realtors as a whole less, they will get less.
 Less experienced agents (i’ll be gone) with Less time for each client and it will result in…..you guessed it….Less money on their sale (and more time/headache/lawsuits).
 I predict that this experiment to net consumers more money by insinuating they should pay Realtors less will amount in a complete wash and a complete waste of time.
 But what do I know?
-The future has a way of proving us wrong so I am preparing myself for multiple scenarios.
+The future has a way of proving us wrong so I am preparing myself for, and open to, multiple scenarios.

 Want a free lunch?